Exception Requests

 Programs and Organizations that provide activities to Residents.

-Find Multnomah County Administrative Rules for Adult Care Homes and a NEW Rule Interpretation Guide.
-Providers can submit questions for rule clarification.
+Find Multnomah County Administrative Rules (MCAR) for adult care homes and a Rule Interpretation Guide.

 Frequently Asked Questions about operating an Adult Care Home.